Luckygoldjade/microservice-client-zeromq/README.md

 - Serve as a data visualization and analysis tool using scraped financial data.

 This project demonstrates asynchronous communication, microservice principles, and modular CLI design using Python.

 ---

+## Collaborators

+This project was originally developed in collaboration with teammate Jacky K, and myself.
+This repo is personalized, independently maintained version created for portfolio and resume.

+---